practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/V/README.md

 ---

-Individually filling an array needs the << operator since x[i] is not working here:
+Individually filling an array needs the << operator since something like _x[i]_ is not working here:

 ```
 ...